jnbastoky/Recipes/Buffalo Chicken Dip.md

 1. Preheat oven to 350 F
 2. Butterfly chicken breasts if you aren't using cutlets
 3. Salt chicken.
 Let set 30 min - 1 hr
-4. Bake chicken until 165 F
+4. Bake chicken until 165 F (about 15 min)
 5. Rest
 6. Shred in stand mixer